 Part Description olddb A String that identifies an existing, closed database.
 It can be a full path and file name, such as "C:\db1.mdb".
 If the file name has an extension, you must specify it.
-If your network supports it, you can also specify a network path, such as "\\server1\share1\dir1\db1.mdb". newdb A String that is the file name (and path) of the compacted database that you're creating.
+If your network supports it, you can also specify a network path, such as "\\serverl\sharel\dirl\db1.mdb". newdb A String that is the file name (and path) of the compacted database that you're creating.
 You can also specify a network path.
-You can't use the newdb argument to specify the same database file as olddb .
-Optional.
-A Variant that is a string expression that specifies locale a collating order for creating newdb, as specified in Settings.
-If you omit this argument, the locale of newdb is the same as olddb.
+You can't use the newdb argument to specify the same database file as olddb . locale Optional.
+A Variant that is a string expression that specifies a collating order for creating newdb , as specified in Settings.
+If you omit this argument, the locale of newdb is the same as olddb .

-You can also create a password for newdb by concatenating the password string (starting with "; pwd=") with a constant in the locale argument, like this:

-dbLangSpanish & ";pwd=NewPassword"

-If you want to use the same locale as olddb (the default value), but specify a new password, simply enter a password string for locale:
+You can also create a password for newdb by concatenating the password string (starting with "; $pwd=$ ") with a constant in the locale argument, like this: dbLangSpanish & ";pwd=NewPassword" If you want to use the same locale as olddb (the default value), but specify a new password, simply enter a password string for locale : "; pwd=NewPassword" Optional.

-password string for 100

-";pwd=NewPassword"

-Optional.
 A constant or combination of constants that indicates one or more options, as specified in Settings.
 You can combine options by summing the corresponding constants.
 Optional.
 A Variant that is a string expression containing a password, if the database is password protected.
 The string ";pwd=" must precede the actual password.
-If you include a password setting in locale, this setting is ignored.
+If you include a password setting in locale , this setting is ignored.
+Note Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
+Weak passwords don't mix these elements.
+Strong password: Y6dh!et5.
+Weak password: House27.
+Use a strong password that you can remember so that you don't have to write it down.